 One of the more overlooked areas for cutting costs is product usage.
-Profitable product usage is not about buying the least expensive products.
+Profitable product usage is not about buying the least-expensive products.
 It involves three things:

-- Avoid waste by monitoring usage and pre measuring products.
+Avoid waste by monitoring usage and pre-measuring products.

-- Research and compare the cost effectiveness of products.
+Research and compare the cost-effectiveness of products.

-- Evaluate how much product is needed for each client based on the service.
+Evaluate how much product is needed for each client based on the service.

 Determine Product Cost Effectiveness

-Keep in mind too that clients don’t want to remove product before putting their clothes back on.
+Keep in mind that clients don’t want to remove the product before putting their clothes back on.
 Consider how much slip the product gives in relation to the specific service and how completely it is absorbed.
-If product is still sitting on the client’s skin when you are done, you’ve used too much.
+If the product is still sitting on the client’s skin when you are done, you’ve used too much.

 Make sure your products and profits go hand in hand with your treatment.
-With careful monitoring, selection and application, they will.
+With careful monitoring, selection, and application, they will.